 • Invest in a smart meter to help save home energy as it shows you how much power you use.

-• Another excellent investment for an eco-friendly home is a smart thermostat.
+• Another excellent investment for an eco-friendly house is a smart thermostat.
 You can cut those heating bills in half while using an app-based control.

-In life today, we need to use what we got, right.
-But you can still fantasize about living in a place like the following zero carbon homes here:
+In life today, we need to use what we have, right?
+But you can still fantasize about living in a place like the following zero carbon designed by some elite architects:

 Zero Utility House in Kent

 Yes, the house has zero carbon footprint and has a spacious layout.
-There is a master and guest bedroom suite found on the top floor.
-The open ground floor has a study-cum-snug, while the basement also has three bedrooms used as a plant, office, and bedroom.
+There is a primary and guest bedroom suite found on the top floor.
+The open ground floor has a study-cum-snug, while the basement has three bedrooms for an office, lounge, and bedroom.

-Further, the living space has smart functionality to use the blinds to light with Alexa voice control.
-The building has triple glazing, a heat pump, underfloor heating with outstanding insulation.
+Further, the living space has smart functionality to use the blinds to lighting with Alexa voice control.
+The building has triple glazing, a heat pump, and underfloor heating with outstanding insulation.
 In contrast, the array of solar panels with batteries and LED lights helps them use less power.

 The Meera Sky Garden House, Singapore